terra-money/validator-profiles/validators/terravaloper17lmrun0fc2scd3jgc3yfvzs86dm4yj4c96q9x3/README.md

 ## Ecosystem Contributions

-10% of backup fund when we have something happen in the future, Donation , community engaugement activies such as voting of proposal and others.
+10% of contingency fund, Donation, Misc.

 ## Contact Us

-The best way to have a quick answer is: Telgram: @HaoEver
+The best way to have a quick answer is: Telegram: @HaoEver

 ### Website